lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 parameters supported in the reliability modes such as timers and parameters.

 * Rule ID.
 The Rule ID is present in the SCHC fragment header and in the ACK header format.
-The Rule ID in a SCHC fragment header is used to identify that a SCHC fragment is being carried, which fragmentation reliability mode is used and which window size is used.
-The Rule ID  in the fragmentation header also allows interleaving non-fragmented packets and SCHC fragments that carry other SCHC packets.
+The Rule ID in a SCHC fragment header is used to identify that a SCHC fragment is being carried, which SCHC fragmentation reliability mode is used and which window size is used.
+The Rule ID  in the SCHC fragmentation header also allows interleaving non-fragmented packets and SCHC fragments that carry other SCHC packets.
 The Rule ID in an ACK identifies the message as an ACK.

 * Fragment Compressed Number (FCN).
 The FCN is included in all SCHC fragments.
-This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute fragment number.
-There are two FCN reserved values that are used for controlling the fragmentation process, as described next:
+This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute SCHC fragment number.
+There are two FCN reserved values that are used for controlling the SCHC fragmentation process, as described next:
   * The FCN value with all the bits equal to 1 (All-1) denotes the last SCHC fragment of a packet.
 The last window of a packet is called an All-1 window.
   * The FCN value with all the bits equal to 0 (All-0) denotes the last SCHC fragment of a window that is not the last one of